monoliths and concrete

 In honor of George R. Brown

-displayed in Rice’s Engineering Quadrangle and refer to the three basic degree
+in Rice’s Engineering Quadrangle.
+The work's arrangement, and its title, refer to the three basic degree

-measurements used in engineering.
+measurements used in engineering, a central focus of Rice's academic mission.
 Each monolith rests at a

 corresponding angle, visually and materially alluding to the central building